PaulSimonConnolly/tech-test-game/README.md

 Open two terminals, and in each run the following command to start the clients:
 CD into client/target and run "java -jar tech-challenge-client-1.0-SNAPSHOT.jar localhost"

-Note: Currently spent over 12 hours on the tech task and therefore I will stop working on it.
+Note: Currently spent over 12 hours on the tech task and I'm unable to commit any further time to it.
 Criteria which should be working:

 • The server application holds the state and business logic of the game, receiving the movements from the players and deciding whether a player has won, or the game is over - DONE